 - Diesel engines made before 2003 had many turbo failures.

 - Diesel engines have problems with fuel injector seals causing them to not function properly due to additional air intake.
+Check all the diesel engine problems here.

 - Watch out for 7G Tronic automatic transmissions, many of them have major flaws causing them to fail even with low mileage.